Every registered voter has something every candidate needs to win an election: A Vote

 Basically you the first date went well and yes they’re willing to go out with you again.

-Step Three: Get the Voter to Trust You
+Step Three: Earn the Voter’s Trust

-This is the most difficult step.
+This is the most difficult and yet the most important step.

 This is the one that takes the most time and requires the most follow through.